 |Week 7||More dynamic programming: edit distance, Huffman trees|

 |Week 9||Greedy algorithms|

 |Week 12||Hash tables|

 |Week 13||Lower bounds and adversary arguments|

 |Week 16||Final Exam|

-The class will mostly use the book Algorithms by Dasgupta, Papadimitriou, Vazirani.
+The class will mostly use the book Algorithms by Dasgupta, Papadimitriou, and Vazirani.
 The international edition is quite inexpensive, and there is also a Korean translation.
-The draft version is available online for free.
 Students are not required to buy the book.